crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

     You can confirm the installation by checking if the Crypto.org App shows up in the main menu of your Ledger device:
             <img src="./assets/ledger_desktop_wallet/s1-5-3.jpeg" />

-**Remark**: Once Crypto.org App & Ethereum successfully installed, please close the Ledger Live app before proceeding to the next step .
+**Remark**: Once Crypto.org App & Ethereum successfully installed, please remember to close the *Ledger Live* app before proceeding to the next step .

 ### Step 2 - Create wallet in Desktop Wallet with Ledger device